organist/packer/README.md

 ## Create the environment ##
 clone the git repository

-    git clone git@bitbucket.org:netvlies/packer-organist.git
+    git@github.com:organist/packer.git
-    cd packer-organist
+    cd packer

 ### execute the packer script ###

 for VirtualBox execute the command:

-    packer build build_virtualbox.sh
+    packer build virtualbox.json

 When you want to use VMware use:

-    packer build build_vmware.sh
+    packer build vmware.json

+### Install Organist ###

 Packer will now create a complete working image for you.
 When the script is finished you will have a new .vmdk (Virtual Machine Disk) file which you can import into your virtualization software of choice.
-After you imported and started the created image. login as `root` with the password `vagrant` and change to the deploy user:
+After you imported and started the created image. login as `root` with the password `vagrant` and change to the deploy user to setup organist:

-    sudo su deploy
+    sudo su deploy --shell=/bin/bash
     cd ~/

-### Install Organist ###
-By running the following commands you will setup the Organist application:

-    install_organist.sh
+    ./install_organist.sh

-You will need to add some configuration read more about it in the Organist [README](some_place) To install vendors and creates a database you can run the command:
+You will probably want to change some configuration read more about it in the [Organist repo](https://github.com/organist/organist)

-    install_vendors.sh

-Now run the command

-    install_anytermservice.sh
+After configuration is done, finish installation by installing vendors trough:

+    ./install_vendors.sh

-As user vagrant.
-To install the anyterm service on your system.
+Logout as deploy to run following command as vagrant.
+This will install the anyterm service on your system

+    ./install_anytermservice.sh

 Last but not least, you may want to set a DNS name to your host for easy access in your internal network.
 Presto! you're done.
 Go to your previously set DNS in your browser and start deploying.

 ## Security ##
-By default a number of accounts are created for security reasons you may want to change them:
+By default a number of accounts with default passwords for automation are created.
+For security reasons you may want to change them:

    - system user root has password vagrant
    - system user vagrant has password vagrant